mavryk-network/mavryk-protocol/docs/developer/entering_alpha.rst

 an abstract state of the ledger, that is read and transformed during validation of a block.

-Due to the polymorphic nature of Tezos, the ledger’s state (that we call **context** in the code), cannot be specific to protocol Alpha’s need.
+Due to the polymorphic nature of Mavryk, the ledger’s state (that we call **context** in the code), cannot be specific to protocol Alpha’s need.
 The proof-of-stake is thus implemented over a generic key-value store whose keys and associated binary data must implement the abstract